panicoenlaxbox/mediatpy/README.md

 pipx install poetry
 ```

-Now you can clone the repository and navigate to the project root directory and execute the following command to install the development dependencies in a new virtual environment:
+Now you can clone the repository and navigate to the project root directory and execute the following commands:

 ```
 poetry install
+poetry run pre-commit install
 ```